muhamad-mamoun/MamOS/README.md

 # MamOS - Real-Time Operating System Kernel

-> Just a hobby, won't be big and professional like FreeRTOS. ;)
+> Just a hobby, won't be big and professional like FreeRTOS ;)